iamkelseyhelms/Algorithms/MaxSubArray/README.md

 # Max Sub Array
-Project Members: Kelsey Helms, Jay Steingold, Johannes Pikel
+Project Members: Kelsey Helms, Johannes Pikel, Jay Steingold

 In order to run the file on the Flip server please have MSS_Problems.txt in the same directory as maxSubArray.py.
 From that directory please run the file with "python maxSubArray.py" When asked to enter a file name leave the line blank and hit [enter] it will default to MSS_Problems.txt